StrawberryBe/analytics.de-DE/help/technotes/ga-to-aa/reports/acquisition-reports.md

 Es ist möglich, UTM-Parameter in Adobe Analytics mithilfe von benutzerdefinierten Variablen (evars) zu erfassen.
 Adobe empfiehlt, mit einem Implementierungsberater zusammenzuarbeiten, um sicherzustellen, dass die Rückverfolgungscodewerte in Adobe Analytics genau erfasst werden.

-1. In the Components menu, locate the **Tracking Code** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Tracking Code** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ## Kampagnen - Gebührenpflichtige Suchbegriffe

 Der Bericht zu gebührenpflichtigen Suchbegriffen zeigt an, wie die einzelnen Suchbegriffe ausgeführt werden, nachdem ein Besucher auf einen gebührenpflichtigen Suchlink von einer Suchmaschine klickt.
 The **Search Keywords - Paid** dimension is available in Analysis Workspace, but requires a one-time setup of paid search detection to collect data.
 See [Paid Search Detection](../../../admin/admin/paid-search-detection/paid-search-detection.md) in the Admin user guide for setup details.

-1. In the Components menu, locate the **Search Keyword - Paid** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Search Keyword - Paid** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ## Kampagnen - Kostenlose Suchbegriffe

 Der Bericht zu organischen Suchbegriffen zeigt an, wie die einzelnen Suchbegriffe nach dem Klicken auf einen kostenlosen Suchlink aus einer Suchmaschine ausgeführt werden.
 The **Search Keywords - Natural** dimension is available in Analysis Workspace.
 Beachten Sie, dass diese Dimension, wenn keine gebührenpflichtige Sucherkennung eingerichtet ist, sowohl gebührenpflichtige als auch kostenlose Suchbegriffe erfasst.

-1. In the Components menu, locate the **Search Keyword - Natural** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Search Keyword - Natural** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ## Kostenanalyse